sat-masters/docs/Constellation Downlink/Problem analysis/Specs of new downlink.md

 ## Price

-Something similar to this is the Iridium con
+Something similar to this is the Iridium project (See [[Interessenter]]).
+%% TODO: find pris på dette %%

 ## Resilience
 No dependency on one single groundstation, as these mega constellations has multiple.